africanvisionmalawi/avm-site/src/pages/education/community-based-childcare-centres-cbccs/index.md

   across our area.
 11 are supported by Feed the Children.
 In the UK they would be called pre-schools.
 headerImage: "/img/chemex.jpg"
+---

----African Vision Malawi runs 13 Community Based Childcare Centres (CBCCs) across our area.
+African Vision Malawi runs 13 Community Based Childcare Centres (CBCCs) across our area.
 11 are supported by Feed the Children.
 In the UK they would be called pre-schools.

 They are located in Chipasula, Chiweza II, Kafutwe, Masiye, Mkhambwe, Mlumbwira, Mngwizi, M’teza and Namanyanga.
 Caregiver teaching the children an action game at Namanyanga CBCC